-The aim of this report is to present a complete assessment of recycled wood, rubber and thermoplastics at a European level.
+The aim of this report is to present a complete assessment of recycled wood, rubber and recycled thermoplastics together with a review of the additives and other functional agents suitable for the production of RubWPC.

 After discussions at the second meeting of the RubWPC group it was agreed that this Work Package would concentrate on the types of materials known to be suitable for manufacturing wood / thermoplastic / rubber composites.
 The assessment was made taking into account only the thermoplastic materials that were thought to be suitable to be used in the RubWPC project.